Chipdelmal/dataViz_CADi/markdowns/intro.md

 ### Setting up Python, Anaconda and the Required Libraries

 The most complicated of the three tools is Python with it's required libraries.
-However, this can be done easily by installing [anaconda](https://conda.io/docs/user-guide/install/index.html), and then following the instructions detailed in the [dataViz conda environment README](../conda/README.md).
+However, this can be done easily by installing [anaconda](https://conda.io/docs/user-guide/install/index.html), and then following the instructions detailed in the [dataViz conda environment readme](../conda/README.md) and/or the [python explanation](./pythonAndAnaconda.md).

 <img src="../media/screenPython.png" width="100%">